adfergy/AdventOfCode2019/README.md

 Realising on part A that waste could be re-used meant that the solution wasn't the naieve recursive one I initially thought.
 Instead I effectively implemented a queue, where I enqueued things that needed to be made, and kept a list handy of what I already had.

 Part B I implemented a binary search using my algorithm from part A and found the value where the Ore required exceeded the amount in the store.

+### Day 15

+Part A was a simple breadth-first-search.
+I found significant performance improvements by saving the states of the machines and reverting back, rather than making the robot return to the start each time.
+While this lost the realism of controlling a robot, I dod originally solve this with a real robot reversing and driving everywhere each time.

+Part B was just another breadth-first-search, continuing from the first one, but instead terminating when all areas had been explored.
+I used a co-ordinate system to record this.